tundish/blue_monday_78/bluemonday78/ray_19780116_retires/escape.rst

 [OFFICER]_

+    Well, now, let's have you on your way.
     It's a funny thing.
 This happens to be my last day as well.
     I'm about to take early retirement.